bocoup/webpack-workshop/content/00-core/02-module-bundlers/content/01-modules.md

 ## Where webpack starts

-Entry is the first module to be executed in a script using webpack.
-This entry can then call on other dependencies (modules).
+An **entry** is the first module to be executed in a script using webpack.
+This entry can then call on other modules through dependencies.

 Entries are special modules where no other module may depend on them.
 Every other module may refer to any other module, even circularly.